 Proper role alignment is critical for successful safety performance.
-Line management must understand its roles.
+Line management must understand its role.
 Conversely, EHS staff personnel also need to understand their roles and avoid performing line management safety activities if success is to be attained.
 Roles and responsibilities at all organizational levels need to be clearly established and executed.
-The following barriers need to be addressed to enhance a lackluster safety culture:
+The following issues need to be addressed to enhance a lackluster safety culture:

-- > Senior management is plainly indifferent to its safety management obligations - > Senior management intentionally disregards its safety management obligations - Management-supervision EHS roles are undefined, unclear and unaccepted

-➤ EHS staff personnel performs line management's EHS work for them
+- Senior management is plainly indifferent to its safety management obligations - Senior management intentionally disregards its safety management obligations - Management-supervision EHS roles are undefined, unclear, and unaccepted - EHS does line management's EHS work for them